dlebauer/ecological-forecasting-workflows-draft/Outline.md

  * 	--R is hardly "ubiquitous", although it is used about 30% of the time in ecological publications
  * When are compiled languages used (and why?)
 * Distil what we like of these into to what we would like and not like in future
+* Model Intercomparison, Benchmarking [Andy Fox]

 ## Ontologies and Semantics

+_Ferdinando Villa (Lead), with Matt Jones, others_

+* Definitions
-* Can this realistically help us to connect models to models and data to models better than we do?
+* (How) Can O&S help us to connect models to models and data to models better than we do?
-* What have ontologies and sematics ever done for us?
+* What have ontologies and sematics done for us?
 * Propose a minimal list of O&S conventions?

 ## Workflows and Provenance

+_link to Modularity and Interoperability section?_

 * Focus on what new things we want and need from a WF or Prov.
 * Briefly summarise what's great and what's not about WF;  Critiques of particular workflows?
 What works what doesn't?